Best-rated New Cars in NZ

 Choosing the right new car for you

-There are many things to consider when purchasing a new car, but our research highlights two main factors behind new car buyers' satisfaction levels with their vehicles: how their cars drive, and their reliability.
+There are many things to consider when purchasing a new car, but our research highlights two main factors behind new car buyers' satisfaction levels with their vehicles: how the cars drive, and their reliability.

 Most modern cars are pretty reliable.
 In return for regular servicing, we can expect well over a decade of worry-free motoring from most new cars.
+Although there are always horror stories about consumers experiencing repeated issues with brand new cars.

 However, driving experiences do differ greatly between vehicles.
 And, of course, nowadays, how a car drives covers much more than just accelerating, braking and steering.
 It includes smart safety features, Bluetooth and phone connectivity, as well as high-tech entertainment and navigation systems.

-- Reliability of Vehicle: 24%
+• Reliability of Vehicle: 35%

-- Value for Money: 16%
+• Value for Money: 15%

-- Point of Sale Service: 12%
+• Point of Sale Service: 14%

-- After Sale Service: 12%
+• After Sale Service: 5%